shero4/hack-run/README.md

 ```

-also everyone is mehul. why? idk.
+also everyone is mehul. why? idk...